 - Have a waiting list.
-When an application form is completed and left with us the child's name will be pencilled in the register and then the space confirmed by a home visit appointment. - Be part of the Early Years 2 year funding scheme, taking children from 2 years of age. - Keep a place available, if financially viable, in order to accommodate emergency admissions. - Describe the Pre-school and its practice in ways that are clear and welcoming to mothers, fathers, other relatives, carers and childminders from all cultures, ethnic religions and social groups with or without disability. - Monitor gender and ethnic background of children joining the Pre-school, so that no accidental discrimination is taking place. - Have our equal opportunities policy available for all to read. - Make available to individual families copies of the Pre-school policies and Ofsted reports. - Explain the procedure of Enhanced Disclosures, DBS's, taken out on all employees and students that attend Little Stars Pre-school, to all parents/carers at their home visit.
+When an application form is completed and left with us the child's name will be pencilled in the register and then the space confirmed by a home visit appointment. - Be part of the Early Years 2 year funding scheme, taking children from 2 years of age. - Keep a place available, if financially viable, in order to accommodate emergency admissions. - Describe the Pre-school and its practice in ways that are clear and welcoming to mothers, fathers, other relatives, carers and childminders from all cultures, ethnic religions, and social groups with or without disability. - Monitor gender and ethnic background of children joining the Pre-school, so that no accidental discrimination is taking place. - Have our equal opportunities policy available for all to read. - Make available to individual families copies of the Pre-school policies and Ofsted reports.
+Parents/Carers will be given a copy of an Ofsted report after inspection.
+The report will also be on our website. - Explain the procedure of Enhanced Disclosures, DBS's, taken out on all employees and students that attend Little Stars Pre-school, to all parents/carers at their home visit.